longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What is the difference between viewgroup and layout?
 viewgroup is invisible container, and abstract class.
 Layouts are more concrete form of view groups. view groups derive from views, and layouts derive from view groups.
-Eg of layouts are 1.framelayout, 2.relative layout, 3.linear layout, etc..
+Eg of layouts are

+1. framelayout
+2. relative layout
+3. linear layout, etc..

 ------